Bill Akers: Baltimore and Little Rock

 On August 5, 1932, Akers was traded by the Braves with Bruce Cunningham and Bill McAfee to the Baltimore Orioles of the International League in exchange for Buck Jordan.
 He played third base for the Orioles, appeared in 45 games, and hit .301 with a .438 slugging percentage.

 Akers began the 1933 season with Baltimore.
 He was traded by Baltimore to the Little Rock Travelers in June 1933 in exchange for George Redfern.
 Akers played 125 games at shortstop for Little Rock during the 1933 and 1934 seasons.

 Later years

 After retiring from baseball in 1934, he became a motorcycle policeman with the Arkansas State Troopers.
 In 1936, he moved to Chicago where he worked for the state attorney's office.

 In July 1940, Akers enlisted in the U.S. Army Air Corps and was initially assigned to duty as a mechanic with the Thirty-Ninth Pursuit Squadron at Selfridge Field.
 During World War II, he was stationed in the Pacific theater of operations with the 32nd Infantry Division.
 He served a total of 31 months in the Pacific and received a Presidential citation with two oak leaf clusters and campaign ribbons with four battle stars.

-He died in 1962 at age 57 in Chattanooga.
+He died from liver cancer in 1962 at age 57 in Chattanooga.
 He was buried at Chattanooga National Cemetery.